CharlesJuniorF/Final-Project/README.md

 **7. What trouble did you have with this project?**
+*There was a solid week where I had no motivation to code my project.
+This ultimately caused me to fall behind and stressed me out a good deal.
+So in other words I struggled with managing my time.*
 > &nbsp;
 ><i>(Even if you didn't complete the project, you can still get partial credit if you tell us about why it's incomplete.)</i>
 > &nbsp;